CompleteMonochrome/ddlctrueroute/README.md

 - Your choices affect what happens to the Dokis and how they act (starting mainly from the new content)
 - Custom Start (once you reach part two of the mod you can start from any day in the new content though starting from a day you haven't played yet will spoil you!)
 - Some new original music tracks
+- Name your saves
+- More save slots
 - Monika!

 **Download:**